Photo: Christian Schmidt

 2nd Kyu Ju-Jutsu

 Nina holds the adult session together with Marc on Mondays at 8.00 pm.
-She used to do Takwondo for some time and is therefore particularly in demand for sessions in the area of kicks.
+She used to train Ju-Jutsu in Ulm and also learnt Taekwondo for a while.
+She is therefore particularly in demand for units in the area of kicks.
 Thanks to her medical background as a surgeon, she is also very competent in the area of stretching and regularly offers sessions in this area.

 In addition, Nina holds both a valid not-with-me instructor license for our children's classes, as well as an instructor license for the women's SV classes.